-Condition and context: The School did not include the Supply Chain Assistance Grant on the SEFA for fiscal year.
+Condition and context: The School did not include the Supply Chain Assistance Grant which is part of the Child Nutrition Cluster on the SEFA for fiscal year.

 Recommendation: Develop policies and procedures to identify and reflect all federal programs on the SEFA.